danpetersen-ghub/journey-builder/README.md

 ### Why?

-I didn't want to go straight into a generic 'create-react-app' or next.js framefork.
+I didn't want to go straight into a generic 'create-react-app' or next.js framework.
 But I also seem to come up with ideas every few days, but the ambition is greater than the resources available to me!

 So I plan to use this starter as the base for any App I create in the future.